 The Nevada Legislature has enacted a specific law dealing with this type of power of attorney.
-Nevada Revised Statutes § 449.830 provides a specific form for durable power of attorney for health care decisions.
-The form allows you to give your attorney in fact broad authority to make health care decisions for you, including consent or refusal or withdrawal of consent for any care related to your physical or mental condition.
-The form also allows you to choose if you want life-prolonging treatments to be used if you are in a coma or have a terminal condition, or if you want artificial nutrition of hydration to be withheld.
-You are also allowed to designate alternate attorneys in fact.
+Nevada Revised Statutes § 162A.860 provides a specific form for durable power of attorney for health care decisions.
+The form allows you to give your agent broad authority to make health care decisions for you, including consent or refusal, or withdrawal of consent for any care related to your physical or mental condition.
+The form also allows you to choose if you want life-prolonging treatments to be used if you are in a coma or have a terminal condition, or if you want artificial nutrition or hydration to be withheld.
+You are also allowed to designate an alternate agent.
 The statute containing the form is available at most public libraries.
-The form and the instructions it contains should be copied and followed exactly.
+The form and the instructions it contains should be copied and followed as closely as possible.